 The Company issues service, performance and market-based stock options to employees and non-employees.
 The Company estimates the fair value of service and performance stock option awards using the Black-Scholes option pricing model.
 The Company estimates the fair value of market-based stock option awards using a Monte-Carlo simulation.
 Compensation expense for stock option awards is amortized on a straight-line basis over the awards' vesting period.
-Compensation expense includes the impact of an estimate for forfeitures for all stock options.
+Compensation expense includes the impact of forfeitures as they are incurred.